Mirage-AV/ch5-webpanel-basic/README.md

 Open a termial window in VS Code
 If this is the first time using VS Code and if it says Windows Powershell at the top of the terminal window run the command;
  Set-ExecutionPolicy RemoteSigned

+# If changing the Simpl connection
+Connection information is in javascript\WebPanel.js I've left the commented out lines for info, now you only need the IPID to be set.

 # Build project archive for loading to the touch panel